Modern Homes standards

 Accessibility

-The Livable Housing and Design Standard (LHDS) will ensure new houses and units are designed and constructed to be more accessible for everyone, including older people, people with disability, families with young children and people with temporary mobility injuries.
+The Livable Housing Design Standard (LHDS) ensures new houses and units are designed and constructed to be more accessible for everyone, including older people, people with disability, families with young children and people with temporary mobility injuries.

-These important changes will allow people to remain in their homes as they age, without the need for costly adaptations.
+These important changes allow people to remain in their homes as they age, without the need for costly retrofits and adaptations.

 The LHDS requires: